StochSS/GillesPy2/CONTRIBUTING.md

 d) For bug fixes, branch from 'master'
 e) For new features, branch from 'develop'
 f) Be sure to document your code
-g) If you are creating a new file prepend lines [634-648](/LICENSE#L634-L648) of the GNU GPL v3 to the beginning and file out the bracketed placeholder text.
-If you are editing an existing file, add the year and your name to the existing copyright notice.
+g) If you are creating a new file, prepend the [COPYRIGHT](/COPYRIGHT) notice to the beginning of the file.
 h) Create unit tests to cover changes.
 Unit tests should be placed in the [test](/test) subdirectory.
 i) Update [UML_CLASS_DIAGRAM.md](UML_CLASS_DIAGRAM.md) in the root directory, the [UML class diagram](.graphics/gillespy2-UML-class-diagram.png) in the [.graphics](.graphics) subdirectory, and the [UML class model](docs/getting_started/basic_usage/gillespy2-UML-class-model.pyns) in the [docs/getting_started/basic_usage/](docs/getting_started/basic_usage/) subdirectory to reflect your changes.
 These files were created using [Pynsource](https://pynsource.com/), an open-source UML tool for Python.